-The Omniverdi Riza is a degradable bag of 75cm deep and 4 cm in diameter and is not removed during planting.
+The Omniverdi Riza is a degradable bag of 25 to 75cm deep and 4 cm in diameter and is not removed during planting.

 The Riza is an answer to address most problems by enabling the production of seedlings with very long taproots and many dormant secondary roots.
 When planting up to 1m deep the roots find a much more comfortable zone down there with lower temperatures and often with higher water and nutrient availability then close to the surface.
 Also, the rootball is kept undamaged during transporting and planting, hereby decreasing significantly the stress of transplanting, certainly if the seedlings are produced under the same light conditions.
 The dormant secondary roots are activated quickly after transplanting as they become into direct contact with the soil and hereby giving the seedling strong capabilities of establishing itself quickly.
 Add 2 to 5lt water at the time of planting only; no watering is needed after planting.

 In time the appropriated biodegradable materials might become available suited for this purpose, as for now the degradation time is too short or costs are too high for them to be a viable option to manufacture the Riza.